 Note to Subdivision (f).
 This rule is substantially the same as Rule 45(d) of the Federal Rules of Civil Procedure [28 U.S.C, Appendix].
-Note to Subdivision (g).
-This rule is substantially the

 Note to Subdivision (g).
 This rule is substantially the same as Rule 45(f) of the Federal Rules of Civil Procedure [28 U.S.C, Appendix].